How Much Do Duplicate Records Actually Cost?

 Three organizational dynamics explain why deduplication investment lags behind the obvious financial case.

-Underestimating the compounding effect.
 Duplicate records accumulate over time.
 A 10% rate today becomes 18% in two years if new duplicates are created faster than old ones are resolved.
 The cost compounds because every downstream system, report, and model built on the duplicated data inherits the error.
 Organizations that delay deduplication do not face a static cost; they face an accelerating one.
-For a broader perspective on how data accuracy affects business intelligence, see our article on [INTERNAL LINK: Article 4D, data accuracy].
+For a broader perspective on how data accuracy affects business intelligence, see our article on data accuracy.

 Frequently Asked Questions